 #1 – Master the essay writing skills

 For instance, an essay must feature an introduction, context, and conclusion.
 The different phrases or sections should be related to each other.
 Of course, there shouldn’t be any errors.
-The use of unique words will certainly increase the weightage of the essay.
+The use of unique words will undoubtedly increase the weightage of the essay.

 #2 – Practice as much as you can